devopscenter/dcBootstrap/README.md

 - for AWS go to the AWS console and if not already created create an account for the customer.

-  Then create the main user and make note of the access key and the secret key.
+  Then create the main user (admin-dev with administrator priviledges) and make note of the access key and the secret key.
 They will be placed into the .aws/credentials file in the steps below

   There is an important step to note, and that is determining the name that